difuria/Advent-Of-Code/Challanges/2023/Day 14/README.md

     #....###..
 2
     #....#....
 1

-The total load is the sum of the load caused by all of the rounded rocks.
-In this example, the total load is 136.
+The total load is the sum of the load caused by all of the **rounded rocks**.
+In this example, the total load is **`136`**.

 Tilt the platform so that the rounded rocks all roll north.
-Afterward, what is the total load on the north support beams?
+Afterward, **what is the total load on the north support beams?**